REST API Documentation

 Links

 The links section was designed to serve two purposes.
 First was to make the Jama content and configuration discoverable.
-Links are provided for easy retrieval of valid pick list values, item type description, related items, users or projects.
+Links are provided to easily retrieve valid picklist values, item type descriptions, related items, users, or projects.
 The second purpose of the design is to manage the size of the response and remove duplicate information.
 Some item types can have upwards of 50 fields and returning all content around a status pick list in each item would not be efficient.

 "links": {